Chris Evans biography

 Soon after, Chris made his feature film debut in the big screen comedy Not Another Teen Movie (2001).
 In 2004, he showed up in three more features: The Perfect Score alongside Scarlett Johansson; Saved (2004) with Mandy Moore and the thriller Cellular , in which he played a young man who gets a cell phone call from a kidnapped woman (Kim Basinger).

 He achieved another level of stardom when he played Human Torch/Johnny Storm in the Fantastic Four film series, then climbed to greater heights as the title character in Captain America: The First Avenger (2011).

 Other movie roles include starring opposite Dakota Fanning in Push (2009) and with Michael Cera in Scott Pilgrim vs. the World (2010).
 In 2012, he put on his Captain America suit once again for Joss Whedon's highly-anticipated blockbuster The Avengers.
 In 2015, he starred in Playing it Cool (2015) and in Avengers: Age of Ultron (2015).
-He returned to reprise his role as Steve Rogers in Captain America: Civil War (2016) and Avengers: Infinity War (2018).
+He returned to reprise his role as Steve Rogers in several more Marvel films, including Captain America: Civil War (2016), Avengers: Infinity War (2018) and Avengers: Endgame (2019).

 Chris took a break from his superhero role with the lead role in the drama Gifted (2017), in which he plays an uncle who has custody of his math prodigy niece.

 Chris lives in the Los Angeles area with his mixed breed dog Dodger, whom he picked out at an animal shelter while filming Gifted (2017).
 He named the dog after his favorite character from the Disney animated movie Oliver & Company (1998).
 Chris, who has dated actresses such as Jessica Biel and Jenny Slate, prefers not to talk about his romantic life.